isomerpages/nparks-juronglake/_happenings/Arts@JLG/Arts@JLG: collage.md

 <p>This programme invites visitors to explore the intersections between natural
 landscapes and artistic expression through a series of installations, interactive elements, and hands-on workshops.</p>
-<p>Look forward to engaging activities over the weekends, including art workshops
+<p>Look forward to engaging activities, including art workshops designed
-designed for all ages.
-Whether you're a curious passerby or an art enthusiast, there's something for everyone to enjoy in this unique celebration of art in the heart of nature.
-Check out highlights from our 2025 edition below!</p>
+for all ages.
+Whether you're a curious passerby or an art enthusiast, there's something for everyone to enjoy in this unique celebration of art in the heart of nature.</p>
+<p>Check out highlights from our 2025 edition below!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Arts@JLG/Collage/015A2129.jpg">
 </div>